LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/GettingStarted/4-ConnectToLiveEngage.md

     <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/helloworld/confLE_1.png">

-7. In the list of skills, select the Bot skill, and then note the URL that's displayed in the browser window.
+7. In the list of skills, select the Bot skill, and then note the URL that's displayed in the browser's address bar.
 Write down the skill ID in the URL, as it will be needed later.
 The skill ID is the number at the end of the URL: https://z1.le.liveperson.net/a/accountNumber/#um!skills/**skillID**.
 8. Repeat the preceding step to copy down the skill ID for the Human skill.

 #### Create the LiveEngage agents